Czech lands in the High Middle Ages: The era of John of Luxemburg

-On 7 February 1311 the coronation of John of Luxemburg and Elisabeth of Premyslids took place in the Roman basilica of St. Vitus Cathedral, ending with a feast.
+On 7 February 1311 the coronation of John of Luxembourg and Elisabeth of Přemyslids took place in the Roman basilica of St. Vitus Cathedral, ending with a feast.
 However, the beginning of John's reign met with numerous complications.

 The powerful Bohemian lords were concerned about the influence of foreign advisers sent to John, an inexperienced leader in an unknown country, by his father Henry VII.
 John therefore promised that he would appoint only Bohemian noblemen to provincial offices, use the military only to defend the kingdom and not campaign with it abroad, reduce tax collection, and expand inheritance rights for noblemen.
 As long as Henry VII, the Emperor until 1312, was alive, the Bohemian lords did not challenge John's authority very much.
 However, after Henry died during an Italian expedition in 1313, pressure from Bohemian lords to dismiss the foreign advisers began to grow, as described in the Chronicle of Dalimil.
 The Bohemian lords soon broke into open rebellion against John, and at Easter 1318 the new Roman King Louis IV of Bavaria, of the Wittelsbach Dynasty, had to suppress the uprising.
 The following year John's marriage underwent a deep crisis, which culminated with Elisabeth's imprisonment (c.1265–1335).

 However, after this period John, charismatic and a favourite of the European royal court, significantly increased Bohemia's prestige internationally and greatly extended its territory.
 From 1319 to 1329 he regained control of Upper Lusatia for the Czech kingdom, followed by the majority of Silesian princedoms from 1327 to 1342, thus laying the foundations of the co-states of the Czech Crown which would be constitutionally governed by his son Charles.
 He gained the strategically important Cheb region in 1322 to assist Louis IV in the Battle of Mühldorf, where Frederick of Habsburg was defeated.

 A skillful diplomat, John was able to benefit from a disadvantageous situation.
 For many years, Louis IV had an antagonistic relationship with the papal court seated in Avignon.
 The new pope, Clement VI, the former governor of John's first-born son Charles, saw Charles as a possible alternative to Louis as Roman King.
 On 11 July 1346 Charles of Luxembourg was elected Roman king by the votes of five electors in Rhens.
 Several weeks later, on 26 August 1346, King John, blind for several years by that time, died at the Battle of Crécy, where he was helping the French king Philip VI in the Hundred Years' War against England.
 This death brought to an end the life of the man seen by the late Middle Ages Europe as the embodiment of knightly ideals.